 |Foods||Ferulic Acid Content per kg weight|

-Ferulic acid is a free radical scavenger, not only that, it is also capable of inhibiting the free radical generation.
-A recent study by Medical University of Łódź in Poland suggested that ferulic acid accelerates skin renewal and protects the collagen, elastin, fibroblasts and other skin's components from degradation.
+Ferulic acid is a free radical scavenger, not only that, it is also capable of inhibiting free radical generation.
+A recent study by Medical University of Łódź in Poland suggested that ferulic acid accelerates skin renewal and protects collagen, elastin, fibroblasts and other skin components from degradation.

 Which Skin Type Can Benefit From Ferulic Acid?

 Ferulic acid protects skin against UV damage.
-It helps prevent the appearance of UV-induced dark pigmentation spots and slow down the skin photoageing process.
+It helps prevent the appearance of UV-induced dark spots and slows down the skin's ageing process.
 Ferulic acid is suitable for all skin types, from acne-prone skin to dry, sensitive and mature skin.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.